Chriscoded/XProducts/README.md

 No authentication or authorization is implemented (assume internal API).

-The API supports SQLite (for local development) and PostgreSQL (for production).
+The API supports PostgreSQL
+## Testing
+I used  SQLite for the orderservices but  PostgreSQL  for productRepository mostly for testing the concurrency

 ## 🛠 Tech Stack Choices